Video Tutorial: The Cultivated Australian English Accent

 Share your thoughts and insights without fear, no matter how clear you are.

 Thank you so much for watching.
 I hope this vlog has given you some new insights into the Aussie accent.
-Let me know if you have any questions in the comments below.

 get your pronunciation assessed by our teamA Complete Audit that you Can Start in 5 minutes from now!